Should You Visit?

 If a persistent cough is bringing up mucus, especially of a green or yellow tinge, or mucus containing blood, pneumonia is a potential diagnosis.

 Although sports injuries are generally not difficult to diagnose, the severe ones cannot be treated at a standard urgent care clinic.
-Patients Emergency Room has all the capabilities of a traditional hospital emergency room, meaning we can effectively treat all sports injuries.
+Patients ER & Hospital has all the capabilities of a traditional hospital emergency room, meaning we can effectively treat all sports injuries.

 These injuries include compound fractures, dislocations, concussions, deep lacerations, dehydration, sprains and more.
 If you or a loved one has suffered a sports-related injury it is always advisable to seek qualified medical assistance.